frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_build_custom_robot.rst

 Joint definition
 ---------------------
 The official documentation of how to define a joint in urdf can be found `here <http://wiki.ros.org/urdf/XML/joint>`_.
+Some important parts of the joint definition are the following:

  * **<axis>:** defines which axis is used by the joint for movement.
  * **<limit>**